HFF-Git/LcsNodes-Book/Book-Text.md

 The first major difference to a DCC based system is that for a given track section there can only be one locomotive or consist.
 In contrast to a digital signal with a permanent flow of the square wave signal, an analog system will use a pulse width modulated (PWM) approach.
 A wider pulse width will make the engines run faster, a smaller pulse width makes it run slower.
 The signal contains no information about the actual engine and just delivers power corresponding to speed desired to the track section.

-To still run several engines, the layout needs to be divided into sections or blocks.
+To still run several engines, the layout needs to be divided into several sections or blocks.
 Just as we divided a layout into sections with separate DCC boosters, analog layouts will control sections with a separate power module.
 It is not necessary to have a power module for each section, but the more sections and power modules the more analog engines could run simultaneously.
 Built on top, an analog layout often has a concept of blocks to run trains automated managed by a block signal control system.
 The blocks are often divided further into subsections and there are track occupancy detectors to know where the loco is within the block.

 Just like their DCC cousin, analog track sections need special consideration when an engine is moving from one block to the next.
 For DCC track sections, each having a booster receiving the same DCC signal from the base station, there is a short window of power disconnect to address any small booster timing differences.
 For the analog world, the current section and the following one need to be also in sync for the engine to cross from one block to the next.
 The PWM signals, which deliver the power to the locomotive, need to be synchronized in order to avoid that one block still delivers power and the next block not quite yet.
 A locomotive would not run smoothly in that case.